learn-co-curriculum/diy-json-serializer-ruby/README.md

 Now if we browse to `/posts/:id/body` (pick an `id` from the `/posts` page), we will see our JSON!

-**Top-tip:** If you haven't installed [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) in Chrome, now would be a great time.
+**Top-tip:** If you haven't installed [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) in Chrome, now would be a great time.
 It helps immensely with reading your JSON and even validates it and gives you errors if there's a problem!

 Now, `body` isn't really accurate anymore, since we're now returning a serialized `Post`, so let's change the route and action to `post_data`: